Unsworth: Sport

 Harry Vardon, a famous golfer who originated from Bury Golf Club in Unsworth.

 Unsworth Cricket Club was founded in 1883 on Pole Lane and is a member of the Central Lancashire Cricket League.

 Bury Golf Club, founded in 1890 as a 9-hole course at Redvales, moved to Unsworth in 1921 where it has an 18-hole course.
 The clubhouse is based at Unsworth Hall and has a room commemorating Harry Vardon who won seven major championships from 1896 to 1914.

 Pike Fold Golf Club was founded 1909 and moved to Back o' th' Moss Farm in 1999.
+In November 2024, the club was granted planning permission to drastically alter and reconfigure seven of its 18 holes to maintain a safe distance from the encroaching £200 million Simister Island motorway widening scheme on the M60/M66.

+Unsworth Cricket and Tennis Club, situated on Pole Lane, is historically rooted in the village.
+In April 2026, developers submitted plans to expand the club's sporting offerings by constructing five covered padel courts and a food and beverage area.

 Unsworth Junior Football Club, established in 1974, has 24 teams ranging from Under 8s to Under 18s.
 The teams practice at Hillock, and play in the North Bury Junior Football League, where the Under 18s team plays in the Premier Division.

 Castlebrook Community Sports Centre in the grounds of Castlebrook High School has a floodlit astroturf pitch and two sports halls.